kaidez/kdz/source-shared-files/STYLEGUIDE.md

 * `mobile-first.less` would contain classes that appear on handheld views only.

-* Media query files are listed in the order that the queries appear in the current version of bootstrap.css.
+* Media query files are listed in the order that the queries appear in the current version of `bootstrap.css`.

 ## CSS Build-out Process
 In the example above, `style.less` compiles out to `style.css` in `css-build`. `style.css` gets concatenated with `bootstrap.css` to wherever I specify.